antevens/boatcontrol/README.md

 Raspberry Pi HAT though it board does not require an RPi to operate.
 __ Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separete PSU to power the RPi/Nano.__
-__Nvidia Jetson products such as the NX and AGX will still need a separate (19V) power source.__
+__Nvidia Jetson Xavie Xavier products such as the NX and AGX will still need a separate (19V) power source.__

 All communication between the RPi and the board is done using I2C, this only